jingxian0320/10601-Machine-Learning/README.md

 # Homework repo for 10601-Machine-Learning (Coding part only)
-The repo contains codes that builds the following models from strach.
+The repo contains codes that build the following models from strach.
 - hw1: Decision Stump
 - hw2: Decision Tree
 - hw4: Logistic Regression